KevinKra/AWS_resources/courses/DynamoDB.md

 - **What are DynamoDB Streams?**

   > An optional feature that captures data modification events on DynamoDB tables.
-The data about these events appear in the stream in near-real time and in the other they occurred.
+The data about these events appear in the stream in near real-time and in the other they occurred.

 - **Which events trigger a stream record, what data is stored for each type?**